gazalk/benchmarks_pdb/README.md

 A total of 964 errors were encountered.

 ### BioJulia
-Only two file were not read, due to have same alternative location ID for two atoms.
+Only two file were not read, due to having same alternative location ID for two atoms.

 * 6job
 ```